InfoMover-Technologies/parallel-routes/PARALLEL_ROUTES_POC.md

 **Features:**
 - Modal pattern using `@modal` parallel slot
-- Intercepting routes with `(.)` convention
+- Intercepting routes with `(...)` convention (intercepts from root level)
+- Photos have their own standalone URLs at `/photo/[id]`, not nested under `/gallery`
 - Shareable URLs that work in both modal and full page contexts
 - Browser back/forward navigation support
 - Multiple modal close methods (ESC, backdrop click, close button)

 **Test Scenarios:**
 1. Visit `/gallery` - See photo grid
-2. Click any photo - Opens in modal (intercepted route)
+2. Click any photo - Opens in modal with URL `/photo/[id]` (intercepted route)
+3. Note the URL is `/photo/[id]`, not `/gallery/photo/[id]`
-3. Press ESC or click backdrop - Closes modal via browser back
+4. Press ESC or click backdrop - Closes modal and returns to `/gallery`
+5. Browser back button - Closes modal and returns to `/gallery`
-4. Right-click photo → Open in new tab - See full page version
+6. Right-click photo → Open in new tab - See full page version at `/photo/[id]`
-5. While viewing modal, click browser back - Modal closes, gallery preserved
-6. Refresh while viewing modal - Shows full page version (direct route)
+7. Refresh while viewing modal - Shows full page version (direct route)
-7. Copy URL while modal is open and paste in new tab - Shows full page
+8. Copy URL while modal is open and paste in new tab - Shows full page

 ## 🔑 Key Concepts